jafingerhut/jafingerhut.github.com/clojure-info/using-edn-safely.md

 (i.e. it is considered a serious bug if they are not).
 The safety of any other data reader functions you use is up to you.

-TBD: Describe what library authors should do to make their code safe, if they don't need the capabilities of `clojure.core`'s `read*` functions.
-Give examples of converting multiple-argument `clojure.core/read` calls to `clojure.edn/read` calls with the correct options.
+TBD: Describe what Clojure library and application developers should do to make their code safe.
+Give examples of converting one-argument and multiple-argument `clojure.core/read` calls to `clojure.edn/read` calls with the correct options.
+Best to do it with an existing library that actually uses a multiple-argument `clojure.core/read` call.

 TBD: Include directions on using the new `clojure.read.eval=unknown` system property that may help find calls to `clojure.core`'s `read*` functions that do not explicitly bind `*read-eval*` to `true` or `false`.
-Even with this, it is strongly recommended that all Clojure developers search through their code for all calls to `clojure.core`'s `read*` functions, change them to `clojure.edn` versions if they can.
+Even with this, it is strongly recommended that all Clojure developers search through their code for all calls to `clojure.core`'s `read*` functions, and change them to `clojure.edn` versions if they can.
 If not, bind `*read-eval*` to `false` immediately around any calls to `clojure.core` `read*` functions if you can, and pray that you are safe.
-Send a message to the Clojure or Clojure Dev Google groups explaining why you believe `clojure.edn` will not work for you, and perhaps someone can help you figure out how to use them.
+Send a message to the Clojure or Clojure Dev Google groups explaining why you believe `clojure.edn` will not work for you, and perhaps someone can help you figure out how they can be made to work for you.
+You may also wish to consider a different data serialization format such as JSON, if it fills your needs.

 TBD: Can `pprint` be used to write out data restricted to edn format?
 If so, what are the bindings to dynamic vars that are needed to